aka Hotel Transylvania: A Monster Vacation

 Adam Sandler (Dracula), Selena Gomez (Mavis), Kathryn Hahn (Ericka Van Helsing), Asher Blinkoff (Dennis), Andy Samberg (Jonathan), Kevin James (Frankenstein), Fran Drescher (Eunice), Steve Buscemi (Wayne), Molly Shannon (Wanda), David Spade (Griffin), Keegan-Michael Key (Murray), Jim Gaffigan (Professor Abraham Van Helsing), Mel Brooks (Vlad), Chris Parnell (Stan/Fish), Chrissy Tiegen (Crystal)

-I cannot say that I am a fan of Sony Pictures Animation’s Hotel Transylvania series – the series began with Hotel Transylvania (2012) and Summer Vacation was preceded by Hotel Transylvania 2 (2015) – which reduce the Famous Monsters to comedic caricatures.
+I cannot say that I am a fan of Sony Pictures Animation’s Hotel Transylvania series – the series began with Hotel Transylvania (2012) and Summer Vacation was preceded by Hotel Transylvania 2 (2015) and followed by the subsequent Hotel Transylvania: Transformania (2022), as well the animated tv series Hotel Transylvania: The Series (2017-20) – which reduce the Famous Monsters to comedic caricatures.
 That said, the series appears to be enjoyed by its intended child audiences.
 Thus it is director Genndy Tartakovsky, Adam Sandler, Selena Gomez and most of the voice cast are back for a third outing.
 The film was titled Hotel Transylvania 3: Summer Vacation before Sony realised that not all of the world experiences summer at the same time as the US whereupon it was retitled Hotel Transylvania 3: A Monster Vacation for other countries.

-Everything that could be said about the other two Hotel Transylvania films – the great icons of horror being reduced to comic caricatures, the Adam Sandler presence – still stands and is as equally applicable to the third entry in the series.
+Everything that could be said about the other Hotel Transylvania films – the great icons of horror being reduced to comic caricatures, the Adam Sandler presence – still stands and is as equally applicable to the third entry in the series.
 It is neither worse, nor anything better than the other films.
-The major difference this time is that the monsters are placed aboard a cruise liner – the film starts out as Mavis organising a family getaway but by the time we get there this has morphed into the other regular monsters coming along too well because … – and that Dracula gets a love interest.
+The major difference this time is that the monsters are placed aboard a cruise liner – the film starts out with Mavis organising a family getaway but by the time we set sail this has morphed into the other regular monsters coming along too well because … – and that Dracula gets a love interest.

 On the other hand, everything about Hotel Transylvania 3 is ever so predictable.
 Is there any guessing that despite Ericka’s attempts to repeatedly kill Dracula throughout that she will not see the error of her ways, he will forgive her and the two end up together?
 It is played so utterly predictable it leaves you yawning.
 At the very least it could have been given a kinky spin akin to the mutual appreciation of either’s dark side that Gomez and Morticia have in the various incarnations of The Addams Family.